World’s largest virtual agentic engineering & quality conference

 Note: Replace <version> with the latest version of the Selenium Server (Grid) file.

-You may face an error when adding –selenium-manager true, which is used for the automatic setup of the driver for Selenium.
+You may face an error when adding --selenium-manager true, which is used for the automatic setup of the driver for Selenium.

-Selenium Manager is a command-line utility written in Rust that offers automated driver and browser administration for Selenium.
-We don’t need to download it, add anything to the code, or take any other action to use it because Selenium bindings already use it by default.
+You do not need to download it, add anything to the code, or take any other action, because Selenium bindings already use it by default.

 Run the below command to start the node.